 Step #2: Get your Tumblr page indexed by sharing the post URL on Google+ and Facebook and pinging it at Pingomatic.
 Pingomatic will syndicate your URL to major content aggregators.

 Wait for the site to get crawled and indexed.
 This should take less than 6 hours.
-To check, go to Google and paste your Tumblr URL into the search box.
+To check, go to the Google search engine and paste your Tumblr URL into the search box.

 Step #3: Once indexed, use a branded keyword on the Tumblr page to link back to your site:

 This backlink should point directly to your site, but it may not have a strong impact on your rankings.
 Not everything you do will be like a press release covered by the nightly news.
 But there is still value.